iain-anderson/device-bacnet-c/README.md

 ## Limitations
 The service can access Boolean, String, Int (Signed and Unsigned) and Float (Real and Double) types.
 Other BACnet types such as Enum, OctetString, Date and Time are not supported.

+## Example Device Profiles
+Example profiles for BACnet devices are included in the profiles directory.
+The profiles included are for the KMC BAC-4021C, KMC BAC-5051E, KMC BAC-5901CE, KMC BAC-9001 and for the Simple Server Application from Steve Karg's BACnet Stack.

+## Example Configurations
+Example TOML configurations for the device service is present in res/{ip, mstp}/.
+The BACnet/IP configuration contains a commented out section with an example on how to set up the device service to point to a BBMD device, and a commented out section adding a device through the configuration file.

+## Documentation
+More documentation can be found in the docs/ directory.
+The documentation describes device addressing, deviceResource specification, operation with the simulator, device service configuration, and containerisation of the device service.